PaaS API

 10800 IN TXT “vhost=2e5d8f0899053fffcd3ecf4ac5a6433b”

-Or, by adding a new virtual host:
+You can also add a new virtual host:

 >>> api.paas.vhost.create(key, {'paas_id': 1,